CROCODILE

 Hunting Crocodile

-It’s safe to say that the Nile crocodile is one of the most unusual African trophies.
+It’s safe to say that the Nile Crocodile is one of the most unusual African trophies.
 These enormous, carnivorous reptiles inhabit nearly all of Africa’s major rivers.
-The crocodile is a slow-growing, ancient-looking creature that lives for a very long time.
+The Crocodile is a slow-growing, ancient-looking creature that lives for a very long time.

 If the Crocodile is allowed to flee back into the water after being shot, the trophy is likely to be lost.
 You can only successfully anchor your Croc into the spinal column directly below the skull.

-It is recommended that Crocodiles be hunted from a blind and shot from a stable lying stance.
+It is recommended that Crocodile be hunted from a blind and shot from a stable lying stance.
 You’ll need a rifle of at least .338 calibre to penetrate his thick hide and the exceptionally strong bone protecting his head.
 Always shoot with expanding soft-point bullets that have been tested for quality control.
-Due to the difficulty in controlling the recoil of rifles with calibers greater than .375 when shooting from a resting position, such weapons should be avoided.
+Due to the difficulty in controlling the recoil of rifles with calibres greater than .375 when shooting from a resting position, such weapons should be avoided.
 In all seriousness, a 4-power quality scope is a must-have.

-The Crocodile Taxidermy method and process
+The Crocodile taxidermy process and method

 Taking care of your Crocodile trophy